edurnebernal/Audiovisual-Spatial-Perception-in-VR/README.md

 Refer to Section 4.1 of our paper for further details.

-## Download Raw Data
+## Download Data
-Note that scripts can be executed with pre-filtered and processed data available within this repository.
-Raw data for all participants can be downloaded from the following link: [https://nas-graphics.unizar.es/s/AV_spatial_perception_RAW_data](https://nas-graphics.unizar.es/s/AV_spatial_perception_RAW_data)
+Data for all participants can be downloaded from the following link: [https://nas-graphics.unizar.es/s/AV_spatial_perception_RAW_data](https://nas-graphics.unizar.es/s/AV_spatial_perception_RAW_data)
+Note that scripts can be executed with pre-filtered and processed data, files `filtered_data.zip` and `data_application.zip`.

 ## Cite